iamjoncannon/redis_suffix_trie/README.md

     thisTrie.InsertIntoTrieRedis("super", "But then one day I learned a word.", conn) thisTrie.InsertIntoTrieRedis("califrag", "The biggest word you ever heard.
 And this is how it goes", conn)

-    // Query the cache for any string inserted into the trie, and receive the payload
-    // stored at each inserted string
-    thisTrie.ContainsRedis("docious", conn)  // ["you'll always sound precocious"] thisTrie.ContainsRedis("super", conn) // ["you'll always sound precocious", "But then one day I learned a word."] thisTrie.ContainsRedis("califrag", conn) // ["you'll always sound precocious", "The biggest word you ever heard.
+    // Query the cache for any substring inserted into the trie, and receive its payload thisTrie.ContainsRedis("docious", conn)  // ["you'll always sound precocious"] thisTrie.ContainsRedis("super", conn) // ["you'll always sound precocious", "But then one day I learned a word."] thisTrie.ContainsRedis("califrag", conn) // ["you'll always sound precocious", "The biggest word you ever heard.
 And this is how it goes"]